abrovko/GarminPocketCasts/README.md

 entry point is the hub, and everything else hangs off it.

 1. **First run — sign in.** Anything reaching the app without working credentials lands on the sign-in screen.
-With your phone in range the text picker opens a keyboard **on the phone**; otherwise it is the on-watch character wheel.
+With your phone in range the text picker opens a text box and keyboard **on the phone**, so the password can be pasted there rather than spelled out on the watch;
+   without the phone it is the on-watch character wheel.
 Email and password are kept in the watch's encrypted app storage.
 2. **Pick your playlists.** *Settings → Select playlists* fetches your playlists (Up Next pinned first, then manual playlists) and shows them as toggles.
 Ticking one means